AndrewEllis93/Print-Tuning-Guide/README.md

 ## Fine-Tuning and What to Look For

 The pressure advance tower method is usually good enough on its own, provided you measured correctly.
 This can take some experience, however, so here are some things to look out for.

-Pressure advance **changes the distribution of material,** not the *amount* of material.
-- Lower values cause less material in the middle of lines, and more at the ends/corners.
-- Higher values cause more material in the middle of lines, and less at the ends/corners.
 ### Pressure Advance is Too High
 - Divots or underextrusion at corners and line ends.
 - Gaps between perimeters at corners.